swimos/swim/swim-system-js/swim-core-js/@swim/util/README.md

 ### CommonJS/Node.js

-`@swim/util` can also be used as a CommonJS in Node.js applications.
+`@swim/util` can also be used as a CommonJS module in Node.js applications.

 ```javascript
 var util = require("@swim/util");